 When I started the project I’m about to share with you, I had no idea what I was doing or how it would turn out.
 Luckily, I am thrilled with the results:

-(^ haha).
-He willingly started to help me, which kind of surprised me because he usually thinks my ideas are ridiculous.
-So, we started out with two pallets.
-I knew that I wanted to stack them to make a little magazine shelf and I wanted the gaps in the boards closed up.
-So first things first, we had to tear those babies apart.
+I started out with two pallets.
+I knew that I wanted to stack them to make a little magazine shelf and I wanted the gaps in the boards to be closed up.
+So first things first, I had to tear those babies apart.

 Step 1: Obtain Pallets